Filing Income Tax Returns in India

 Filing of ITR is a mandatory obligation where you detail your income from salary and other sources, allowances and reliefs claimed, and investments made through the financial year (FY).

 Previously, one could file income tax returns for the previous two years; this has now been reduced to one year.

-In this article, we highlight the key steps necessary for filing tax returns in India.
+Below, we highlight the key steps necessary for filing tax returns in India.

-It is issued in the form of a laminated card and will be used as your ID when registering on the Central Board of Direct Taxes’ (CBDT) website.
+It is issued in the form of a laminated card and will be used as your ID when registering on the Central Board of Direct Taxes (CBDT) website.

 Link PAN with Aadhaar

 From July 1, 2017, it is mandatory for you to quote your twelve-digit Aadhaar number and to link it with your PAN card for filing income tax returns in India.

 Select the appropriate tax return form

-In the FY 2016-17, the CBDT notified simplified ITR forms and reduced the number of forms from nine to seven.
+In the FY 2016-17, the CBDT notified simplified tax return forms and reduced the number of forms from nine to seven.

 To check the type of form you need to apply for filing an income tax return, please click here.